 Newport is a very small city located in the state of Vermont.
 With a population of 4,442 people and two constituent neighborhoods, Newport is the 29th largest community in Vermont.
-Much of the housing stock in Newport was built prior to World War II, making it one of the older and more historic cities in the country.
+Newport has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Unlike some cities, Newport isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Newport are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Newport is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Newport is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Newport who work in office and administrative support (13.50%), sales jobs (10.01%), and healthcare (7.09%).
+There are especially a lot of people living in Newport who work in sales jobs (13.58%), office and administrative support (12.09%), and teaching (7.32%).

-Newport is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Newport does not have a public transit system used by locals to get to and from work.

 The people who call Newport home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Newport residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Newport include French Canadian, Irish, French , and German.
+Important ancestries of people in Newport include English, Irish, French , and German.

 The most common language spoken in Newport is English.
-Other important languages spoken here include French and Spanish.
+Other important languages spoken here include French and Other Indo-European.